yssource/rhai/README.md

 Constants
 ---------

 Constants can be defined using the `const` keyword and are immutable.
-Constants follow the same naming rules as [variables](#variables).
+Constants follow the same naming rules as [variables].

 ```rust
 const x = 42;